Bekoratsaka

 Bekoratsaka is a town and commune (kaominina) in Madagascar.
-It belongs to the district of Mampikony, which is a part of Sofia Region.
-The population of the commune was estimated to be approximately 32,000 in 2001 commune census.
+It belongs to the district of Mampikony, which is a part of the Sofia Region.
+The population of the commune was estimated to be approximately 32,000 in the 2001 commune census.

-Primary and junior level secondary education are available in town.
-The majority 55% of the population of the commune are farmers, while an additional 40% receives their livelihood from raising livestock.
-The most important crops are rice and seeds of catechu, while other important agricultural products are bananas, cassava and cowpeas.
+Primary and junior level secondary education are available in the town.
+The majority (55%) of the population of the commune are farmers, while an additional 40% receive their livelihood from raising livestock.
+The most important crops are rice and catechu seeds, while other important agricultural products are bananas, cassava and cowpeas.
 Services provide employment for 4% of the population.
-Additionally fishing employs 1% of the population.
+Fishing employs 1% of the population.